Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 How to make a healthy pesto?

 You can make healthy pesto from fresh herbs and nuts.
-Nuts have healthy natural fats and omega 3 fatty acids.
+Nuts have healthy natural fats and omega-3 fatty acids.
 Herbs are filled with phytonutrients.
 Adding some nutritional yeast gives you vitamin B. Fresh garlic has anti-inflammatory properties.

 Healthy whole foods plant-based pesto is made from nuts or seeds and fresh herbs and leaving the oil out.
 Oil has empty calories and little nutritional value.
 Nutritional yeast replaces the parmesan cheese, gives b-vitamins, and saves calories.